 How do Fiji and Bora Bora compare according to main vacation aspects?

-Now that you know more about each destination, let’s have a quick look at some of the most important aspects of a vacation destination (I found 10) and what each of them has to offer in each case, so you can choose one based on your priorities:
+Now that you know more about each destination, let’s have a quick look at some of the most important aspects of a vacation destination (I found 10) and what each of them has to offer in each case, so you can choose one the nicer one based on your priorities:

 Let’s start with one of the most obvious differences between the two.
 When compared in terms of size, Fiji is significantly larger than Bora Bora.
 Based on the sheer size of both islands, Fiji is roughly 600 times larger than the entirety of Bora Bora.